succinctlabs/op-succinct/book/fault_proofs/experimental/celestia.md

 The op-celestia-indexer is a required component that indexes L2 block locations on both Celestia DA and Ethereum DA.
 It is automatically included in the `docker-compose-celestia.yml` configuration and will start before the OP Succinct Lite services.

 The indexer runs on port 57220 and uses the environment variables from your `.env` file.
 When using docker-compose, the `CELESTIA_INDEXER_RPC` is automatically set to `http://op-celestia-indexer:57220` for inter-container communication.

+For more details about op-celestia-indexer, see the [official documentation](https://github.com/celestiaorg/optimism/blob/celestia-develop/op-celestia/readme.md).

 ### Running the indexer separately (optional)